 Applying this policy and procedure will not directly foster good relations between people in any protected group and those who are not, and it will not directly tackle prejudice and/or promote understanding.
-However, it will increase the diversity of the student population thereby fostering good relations, tackling prejudice and promoting understanding.
+However, it will support the increasing diversity of the student population thereby fostering good relations, tackling prejudice and promoting understanding.